Dissecting Long-Chain-of-Thought Reasoning Models: An Empirical Study: Unstable Performance During Generation

 \subsection{Uncertain Problems Cause Instability}

 Figure \ref{fig:box_dataset_temp} (a) also shows that performance on AIME24 is more unstable than on other datasets.
 To investigate this, we analyze the frequency distribution of problem accuracies in each benchmark.
 As shown in Figure \ref{fig:uncertain_certain_bar_all} (a), AIME24 contains a significantly higher proportion of uncertain problems—those with accuracy in the range $[0.2, 0.8)$—compared to other datasets.
 Furthermore, performance on these uncertain problems tends to be unstable, as the model has a high probability of generating both correct and incorrect responses.
-These findings suggest that the observed performance instability is largely due to the high proportion of uncertain problems.